 Book D is subtitled, "Exploring the Truths of the Life of Christ for the Young Reader."
 Like Book C, instead of following a chronological presentation, it is foundational in coverage.
 It uses stories from the life of Christ to illustrate basic truths and doctrine.
 Readings are all from the gospels.
-There are some cut-and-paste activities, but more written work--filling in the blanks, crosswords, word searches, matching exercises--than in Book C. Because of the interests and attention spans of young learners, books A-D do not follow the comprehensive chronological approach we find in books E-H, but instead offer Bible study via different approaches in each book.
+There are some cut-and-paste activities, but more written work--filling in the blanks, crosswords, word searches, matching exercises--than in Book C. Because of the interests and attention spans of young learners, books A through D do not follow the comprehensive chronological approach we find in books E-H but instead offer Bible study via different approaches in each book.

 The remaining books use a chronological approach.
 Book E covers from Genesis to Ruth, Book F covers First Samuel to Malachi, Book G covers the message and ministry of Jesus Christ, and Book H studies the Book of Acts.

-Books of the Bible are taught chronologically rather than in the order they appear in the Bible.
+The books of the Bible are taught chronologically rather than in the order they appear in the Bible.
 For instance, when studying through the books of Kings, lessons from other Biblical books that correlate are inserted in their proper places.

 I almost hate to list this series under "curriculum" because the emphasis is on the Bible more than in typical curricula.
 Lessons reinforce Bible knowledge rather than developing slightly connected topics as do many so-called Bible curriculum lessons.
 The historical books are given more attention because the goal is to get the overview of God's plan as I recommend when I talk about how we should best approach Bible study for children.

 Although each course is recommended for a grade level, they need not be limited to those levels.
-Books A through D are the most limited because of the younger style activities, but the other books can be used across much wider age spans.
+Books A through D are the most limited because of the younger style activities, but the other courses can be used across much wider age spans.
 If just beginning the series with students past third grade, you will probably want to begin with Book E. Books E through H can be used interchangeably for students in grades 4 through 8.
-These upper level books offer interestingly-written, good, solid Bible study—one of the most effective, yet relatively inexpensive options you'll find.
+These upper-level books offer interestingly-written, solid, Bible study—one of the most effective, yet relatively inexpensive options you'll find.